-Get a company-oriented degree in Chemical Engineering
+Get a company-oriented degree in Chemical Engineering and Biotechnology

 Do you want to help develop new production methods to produce herbal medicine, healthier foods, or cleaner energy?
 Do you want to contribute actively to the green transition to the climate-friendly society of the future?
-Then a degree in Chemical Engineering might be something for you.
+Then a degree in Chemical Engineering and Biotechnology might be something for you.

 Companies focus, to a large extent, on having efficient production, optimal energy utilisation, quality assurance, climate-friendly production and on taking environmental considerations into account.
 As a Chemical Engineer, you will help to make a big difference in these areas, and you will be able to work on optimising processes based on your knowledge of chemical engineering.